Top 10 Fears of Older Adults in 2026

 Plan to save for retirement

-Nobody knows the future, which is one thing that makes retirement planning a challenge.
-But doing a thorough audit of your income and spending today can help you predict how much money you'll need to retire comfortably.
-We recommend two important retirement planning rules, the 10 Times Rule and the 80 Percent Rule.
+Nobody knows the future, which makes retirement planning a challenge.
+But doing a thorough audit of your income and spending today can help you predict how much money you’ll need to retire comfortably.
+We recommend two important retirement planning strategies: the 10 Times Rule and the 80 Percent Rule.

-- 10 Times Rule: Plan to save 10 times your pre-retirement income by the time you turn 67.
-That could mean saving six times your income by age 50 and eight times at age 60, finally reaching 10 times your working income when you hit 67.
+• 10 Times Rule: Aim to save 10 times your pre-retirement income by age 67.
+For example, that might mean saving six times your income by 50, eight times by 60, and reaching 10 times your working income at 67.

-- 80 Percent Rule: To adjust your future budget to account for expenses you won't have in retirement, figure that you'll need to replace 80 percent of your current earnings each year.
+• 80 Percent Rule: To adjust your future budget for expenses you won’t have in retirement, plan to replace about 80 percent of your current earnings each year.

 Don’t forget about Social Security

-Factor in what your Social Security earnings might be, but don't rely on that benefit alone.
-Generally, people receive 40 percent of their pre-retirement income from Social Security, and cost-of-living adjustments (COLA) are typical, though they don't necessarily occur every year.
-In the next year, recipients will see one of the largest jumps.
-Based on projections by the Senior Citizens League, 2022 is going to see a 6.2 percent increase in benefits, which is substantially higher than the 1.3 percent bump in 2021.
-11
+Factor in what your Social Security earnings might be, but don’t rely on that benefit alone.
+Generally, people receive 40 percent of their pre-retirement income from Social Security, and cost-of-living adjustments (COLA) are typical, though they don’t necessarily occur every year.
+In 2025, recipients saw a 2.5 percent increase in benefits, a decrease from the 3.2 percent COLA in 2024.
+While these adjustments help, they often don’t fully keep pace with rising costs, especially for healthcare and housing.

 Keep your job skills sharp